Plutus PowerGen is focused on developing a portfolio of 20MW FlexGen sites across the UK.

 Demand for these types of projects is underpinned by structural changes to the UK’s power generation mix, which is seeing an increasing proportion of intermittent, renewable power introduced as legacy fossil capacity is retired.

 The Company envisages that its initial portfolio will be comprised of nine Rockpool-funded investee company sites and four majority owned (non-EIS) Plutus PowerGen sites.
-In November 2016, the Company successfully commissioned its first 20MW standalone flexgen site, in time for the forthcoming Triad season.
+In November 2016, the Company commissioned its first 20MW standalone flexgen site, and has since commissioned a further five sites.
 The Company also continues to pursue its non-dilutive investment model by holding majority stakes (typically 80%) in non-EIS funded, standalone green fuel generation sites.
 With this in mind the Company agreed an indicative partnership with a Big Six utility company to fund 20% of future renewable fuel and gas powered projects.

 A key pillar of Plutus PowerGen’s strategy is to establish SolarFlex facilities, where its generators are co-located, and share grid connections, with solar farms.
 Its partnership with Reliance Energy Limited, and advanced talks with several solar farm operators, demonstrate both the technical feasibility of the strategy and the existence of willing counterparties.